Inedo/inedo-docs/Content/proget/api/sca/builds/get.md

 ## HTTP Response Specification

 A [BuildInfo.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/BuildInfo.cs) object will be returned on a successful `200` response.
-A `403` rsponse indicates a [missing, unknown, or unauthorized API Key](https://docs.inedo.com/docs/proget/api/licenses#authentication).
+A `403` response indicates a [missing, unknown, or unauthorized API Key](/docs/proget/api/sca#authentication).